AnnettLebid/movie-app/README.md

 * [Setup](#setup)

 ## General info
-This is an app where you can serch movies and select favourite movies.
+This is an app where you can serch movies and select favorite movies.
-It was created with an [The Open Movie Database - OMDb API](https://www.omdbapi.com/).
+It was created with [The Open Movie Database - OMDb API](https://www.omdbapi.com/).

 ## The following languages/libraries, frameworks and APIs were used: